 Even if your group does not meet at the church, it is important to complete this form, so others will know of your group’s meeting date, location and time.
 New forms each year ensure that the office has up-to-date records of each request.
 Thanks for your cooperation.

 2017 Offering Envelopes

 Offering envelopes for 2017 are ready for pick up in the narthex.
-Please do not begin using them until the new year.
-This will help us keep your contributions for 2016 and 2017 separated.
+This is extremely cost effective – rather than mailing them.
 If there isn’t a booklet with your name on the label, please let us know – drop a note in the offering plate or call the church office.

 Luther Seminary offers a unique opportunity for laypersons to delve deeper into the Bible without having to go to Minnesota.
 Every Monday, February 6 - March 6, at 7 p.m., Trinity Lutheran will be streaming live the class "Empire and the Old Testament" in the Fellowship Hall.
 The following is the class description:

 Nearly all the books of the Bible came into being when the land of Judah was under some form of imperial domination.
 The political, social and economic realities of imperialism affected all aspects of life in ancient Israel, including religious observance and the production of texts.
 In this course we will use “empire” as a guiding concept for reading and interpreting the Old Testament.
 We will review the ancient political powers that held sway over Israel and Judah, and explore how those imperial pressures are reflected in both the style and content of biblical texts.
 Finally, we will compare and contrast ancient and modern empires, reflecting on how the Bible has been used both to justify and to resist modern imperial projects.

 For more information contact Pastor Mohn or Larry Kemp (817-681-8302).